frank1003A/kwik.com/README.md

   ![Kwik](https://user-images.githubusercontent.com/63779386/169904701-5bdae1e2-623d-4e9e-8d25-fdb5b6c203bc.png)
 </div>

+You can create accounts but for testing, below is a user profile
+email: ka@gmail.com
+password: fried

 <div align="center">
   <h1>Kwik.com</h1>
   <p>A paper design invoice and quotation maker for the web</p>
   <a href="https://github.com/frank1003A?tab=repositories">
-   Kwik is just a portfolio project Written by Frank Ezene, it is not intended to be a real project, hence the countless bugs. ✌
+   Kwik is just a portfolio project Written by Frank Ezene. ✌
   <a>
 </div>